avinor/terraform-azurerm-remote-backend/README.md

 tau apply
 ```

 3. State should now be stored locally.
-Reconfigure to backend
+Reconfigure to move to defined backend

 ```bash
 tau init --reconfigure